akiraYZH/vocabulary_back/README.md

-# francais_back
+# sequelize

-french vocabulary backend
+demonstration of sequelize

 ## QuickStart